sl-sh-dev/sl-sh/devel-README.md

+## on git convention
+- main trunk is the `master` branch
+- sstanfield repository remote is named `origin`

 ## On building documentation

-Run `git config core.hooksPath .githooks` so your githooks are set properly.
+- Run `git config core.hooksPath .githooks` so your githooks are set properly.